rahwafesseha/Git-CLI-Coursework/README.md

 <!-- Write your answer here -->

-3. What does the -m in a Git command mean or do?
+3. What does the -m in a Git commit command mean or do?

 <!-- Write your answer here -->